History of Sex in Cinema:

 Writer/director Michael Davis' Cinderella-like teen-sex comedy (direct-to-video) told about geeky, love-struck college student Matthew's (Jonathan Tucker) desperate quest for a mystery woman with whom he had sex in a darkened elevator during a power outage/blackout one night.

-The only clue the girl-obsessed Matthew had was her pair of panties - he went on a search (involving scenes of voyeurism, various disguises, and burglaries) to find the matching bra in a girls' dormitory ("virgin vault") of 100 girls - the film's title.
+The only clue the girl-obsessed Matthew had was her pair of panties - so he went on a search (involving scenes of voyeurism, various disguises, and burglaries) to find the matching bra in a girls' dormitory ("virgin vault") of 100 girls - the film's title.

 Although there were many sexy females in this film and sex-filled dialogue, there was minimal outright nudity among them, including: